By Published On: July 13, 2018

 • If you purchased a boat with an existing MMSI number programmed into the ship’s radio, you can use the same online form to update the owner information.

-After you’ve submitted the online form, you should receive an email response with your new MMSI number from Industry Canada within two to three days.
+After you’ve submitted the online form, you should receive an email response with your new MMSI number from Industry Canada at some point.
 Be sure to check your spam or junk folder for the email from Industry Canada.

 How Do I Update My Radio?